-Step 1: Log into the admin dashboard.
+Step 1: Create a new user within the admin dashboard.

 If you need it, there's a link at the top of this page.
 We're back in the admin interface again.
 Most everything we'll be doing today uses the admin interface since we are working on managing our chat service and not chatting with guests.

 We have step-by-step instructions for creating a new user.
 When starting out with your trial, you most likely will skip Steps 7 and 8 in those instructions since you won't yet have any canned messages or conference rooms.
 We'll cover how to make those below.

 Pro tip!
 You get unlimited users.
 Even trials.
 We recommend giving each of your colleagues a user account.
 Just because someone has a user account doesn't necessarily mean they have to chat with guests.

 As part of the user creation process, you'll assign your user to staff a queue.
 A queue?
 What's that?
 Glad you asked!
 Queues allow many operators simultaneously staff a single chat box on a web page.
 We'll talk more about queues in the next installment of this series.

 Pro tip!
 Users can staff multiple queues simultaneously.
 This allows for quite a bit of flexibility in chat workflows.
 More on that later.